Discover London : A capital of street art

 Among the personalities who have left their mark on London street art, Roa is a Belgian street artist who has worked all over the world.
 He has left his mark on the capital's walls and exhibited at the Pure Evil Gallery.
 His gigantic frescoes depict animals, mainly in black and white.
 Like Banksy, he wishes to work anonymously, and his relations with the authorities are not always straightforward.
 In London, his best-known work is undoubtedly the giant rabbit on Hackney Road.
 Although he had previously received permission to create this work, in 2010 Hackney Council wanted to remove it altogether.
 Fortunately, a petition and the mobilization of local residents saved the fresco.

 Last but not least, Lancashire-born Dale Grimshaw, a graduate of the London School of Fine Arts, exhibits in galleries around the world and paints on the iconic walls of London, where he lives.
-His imposing colorful frescoes are mainly portraits, notably of Indian tribesmen, a real contrast amidst the urban landscape.
+His imposing colorful frescoes are mainly portraits, notably of Indian tribesmen, a real contrast in the midst of the urban landscape.

 Organize your trip with our partners London